 If you're looking for a Dolby Atmos soundbar, you'll likely find yourself wondering about the Samsung HW-Q800A vs Sonos Arc – these are two top soundbars with directional 3D sound and impressive feature lists (there's also the newer Q800B replacement, which now positions the older 800A at an even better price point).

 The Samsung HW-Q800A is (unsurprisingly) one of the best soundbars for Samsung TVs, but it's a great-looking buy no matter what company your TV made by.
 The Sonos Arc, meanwhile, has held a high place in our guide to the best soundbars since its launch, thanks to its superb sound quality.

 You can read our full Sonos Arc review for more on what we think of its audio quality, but here we're going compare what the Samsung HW-Q800A and Sonos Arc offer.
 Either is a great pairing for the world's best TVs, so you can decide which one will be the better fit for your living room.

 Samsung HW-Q800A vs Sonos Arc: Price & release date

-The Samsung HW-Q800A was released in April 2021, and costs £799/$799 at launch.
+The Samsung HW-Q800A was released in April 2021, costing £799/$799 at launch.
 Samsung products regularly get discounts over their lifetime, which is exactly what's happened thanks to the arrival of the Q800B follow-up model: you can now buy the older for less.

-The Sonos Arc matches it at £799/$799/AU$1,399.
+The Sonos Arc matches the opening asking price at £799/$799/AUD$1,399.
 The Arc was released in June 2020, and like all Sonos products, has had very little in the way of discounts, so remains at pretty much this price.
 That makes the Samsung perhaps even more tempting, unless you're a staunch Sonos devotee.